 After your initial medical evaluation, follow your doctor’s orders.
 If they recommend ongoing treatment of your injuries, make the necessary appointments and attend each one.
 Once you recover or your doctor determines further treatment won’t improve your condition, you can stop.

-After a motorcycle accident, you should also hire an experienced lawyer from DeMayo Law Offices, LLP.
+After a motorcycle accident, you should also hire an experienced lawyer from DeMayo Law Offices.
 We can handle the legal aspects of your case so you can focus on healing.
 You shouldn’t take on the responsibility of an insurance claim or lawsuit when you’re already dealing with the stress of expensive medical, keeping your household afloat if you’re off work, and healing your injuries.

 - Police reports

 - The at-fault driver’s cell phone records